 And the problem is not “just” an NFL problem of men who understand the risk being paid millions of dollars to accept this risk.
 The risks of CTE are only now being fully understood among players.

 Bo Jackson stated a few weeks ago that if he knew then about CTE and the risks to his brain, he would have never played football.
 Former Green Bay Packers running back, Dorsey Levens, agreed.
 LeBron James has said that he would never let his own kids play football.
 San Francisco 49ers LB, Chris Borland, left the game, retiring after two seasons.
 It wasn’t worth it to him to risk his brain.
+As Borland would later say, “The NFL isn’t in the health business; they’re in the violence business.”

 A bigger and scarier problem than pro football is youth football and high school football.
 That impacts millions of kids.
 We are only now just starting to study those brains.
 If the results of those brains studied so far is any indication, more incidences of CTE will be found in kids brains, kids who may have only played football in Pop Warner or through High School.
 Kids like Paul Bright and Tyler Cornell.